Bill Henson: Life and influences

 Raised in the Eastern suburbs of Melbourne, Henson studied Visual Arts and Design 1974–1975 at Prahran College of Advanced Education where Athol Shmith was head of the Photography program and John Cato and Paul Cox were lecturers.
 He did not complete the diploma, but the nineteen-year-old Henson's work was promoted by Shmith to Jennie Boddington, inaugural Curator of Photography at the National Gallery of Victoria with the result that Henson's first solo show was exhibited there in 1975.

 From his period as a student until its closure in 1980, he worked at The Bookshop of Margareta Webber 343 Little Collins Street Melbourne, which specialised in luxurious books on ballet, dance and the visual arts.
 Leaving the bookshop, he traveled and photographed in Eastern Europe.
 He taught briefly at the Victorian College of the Arts in Melbourne, where he met Luminist Melbourne painter Louise Hearman in 1981.
 Henson's long-term relationship with Hearman has been noted as mutually influential on their art.
 Hearman won the 2014 Moran portrait prize, Australia's richest at $A150,000, with her double portrait of Bill Henson.

+Henson was appointed an Officer of the Order of Australia in the 2024 Australia Day Honours for "distinguished service to the visual arts as a photographer, and to the promotion of Australian culture".